isomerpages/moe-changkatchangisec/_about-us/Announcements.md

 ###### Sec 2 PTC Information

 Dear Secondary 2 Parents, the information shared during the Sec 2 PTC on streaming and other aspects can be found [here](/files/Sec%202%20PTC%20slides%202020%20for%20sch%20website_12%20Mar.pdf)

+###### Enhanced School Measures For Novel Coronavirus

+Dear Parents/Guardians,

+MOE will be enhancing precautionary measures in view of the novel coronavirus situation.

+Please click [here](/files/Parents%20Letter%20(Covid%2019).pdf) for more information.

+An infographic on the Do's and Don'ts during this period can be found [here](/files/btb.pdf) as well.